Investing

 Shares have always recovered from short term falls

-Over the long run, shares have always recovered any short term falls and continued higher.
-If you look at the graph of the Australian shares over the long run, the falls are blips in an otherwise upward trajectory.
+If you look at the graph of the Australian shares over the long run, the falls are blips in an otherwise consistently upwards trajectory.

-Money in the bank will keep your money safe, but the graph above shows you’re missing out on potential wealth creation that simply isn’t possible in a savings account.
+The bank will keep your money safe, but the graph above shows you’re missing out on potential wealth creation that simply isn’t possible in a savings account.

 Reduce investment risk with diversification

-It’s your approach to investing that will make it less scary.
-The idea that you need to research stocks, understand how to calculate PE ratios, and magically know when to buy or sell are some of the main culprits that lead people to think investing is daunting.
+All the bluster around stocks that increases fear: the idea that you need to research stocks, understand how to calculate PE ratios and magically know when to buy or sell are some of the main culprits that lead people to think investing is daunting.

 Stockspot makes investing easy, low-cost, and manages your portfolio for you.
 Find out which custom portfolio we recommend for you, and how you can grow your wealth over the long term.